anon-blue/anon.blue/README.txt

                                where are you from?
          wow
-           hi hi hi...i ann from england,will someone at there?
+           hi hi hi...i ann from england,will someone at there?(haha)

                                                                          Hrelll
 was here.                                                    ljq1231 was hehe///